 The structure of male gametophyte - pollen grain consists of two cells – one generative and one vegetative cell, along with two layers.
 The exine is the thick outer layer and inline is the thin inner layer that safeguards the pollen.

-The germination in pollen sac forms a central vacuole structure by pushing the nucleus to one side.
+The germination in the pollen sac forms a central vacuole structure by pushing the nucleus to one side.
 Later, the nucleus divides into two nuclei by mitosis.
 The large cell acts as a vegetative cell and the small cell refers to a generative cell.

 The vegetative cell with cytoplasm acts as the preserved food for male gametophyte and the generative cell corners to a smaller part of the pollen grain.
-During this phase, the developing pollen grain land on the stigma and absorbs nutrients through the germ pore.
+During this phase, the developing pollen grain lands on the stigma and absorbs nutrients through the germ pore.

 This absorption enlarges the vegetative cell and eventually forms the pollen tube by moving out the intine through the germ pore.
 During this stage, the nuclei move to the pollen tube, and the generative cell is divided into two haploid cells – non-motile and one-celled male gametes.